Introducing Super App: a New Approach to All-in-One Experience

 Agile digital banks are already taking the consumer cue and are stepping away from the traditional vertical integration business model towards building their ecosystems, populated with in-house and integrated products:

 Startling, a UK digital bank, integrated several partners to their ecosystem allowing users to invest (via Wealthify), create a pension plan (via PensionBee) or compare mortgage deals (via Habito).
-Last year they launched a and have been steadily onboarding new partners.
+Last year they launched a dedicated app Marketplace and have been steadily onboarding new partners.

 Revolut, another FinTech unicorn from the UK, allows customers to purchase travel and device insurance, request a personal loan, send donations to selected charities and most recently – buy and sell shares.
 Again, most of these features are run through API integrations with 3rd parties.